Layer Upon Layer: A Future Built on Additive Manufacturing

 Article by Tom Serres

-We are just beginning to tap into additive manufacturing’s true potential.
+We are just beginning to tap into additive manufacturing’s true benefits.
 Below I highlight some of the most important benefits the technology holds for the global economy.
 If you’d like to dive deeper, be sure to check out the Animal Ventures Asset Chains report.

 Shortening and Simplifying Global Supply Chains